-To my surprise, as I’ve used Bumped over the past month or so now, I find myself only growing more impressed.
-But before I get too ahead of myself, let’s take a look at what Bumped is, how it works, and how it could change the face of loyalty programs.
+To my surprise, as I’ve used Bumped over the past nine months or so now, I find myself only growing more impressed.
+But before I get too far ahead of myself, let’s take a look at what Bumped is, how it works, and how it could change the face of loyalty programs.

 What is the Bumped App?

 The basic idea behind Bumped is that, as you shop at certain retailers and restaurants, you’re rewarded with a piece of the company’s stock.
 For example, say you spent $50 reloading your Starbucks card, you would earn $1.50 (which is 3%) in $SBUX stock.
 From there, you can either maintain a portfolio of these fractional shares and watch them grow or sell them off and transfer the funds to your linked bank account.
 Plus, as you’ll see a bit later, Bumped has an impressive roster of participating brands, allowing you to easily find rewards.

 Something I should note upfront is that Bumped is still in what’s known as a public beta.
 Thus, before you can officially sign-up, you’ll need to join the waitlist.
 Having signed up several months ago, I unfortunately can’t offer much insight into how long the current wait is or when the app might open its doors to all.